PlebusSupremus1234/LemonScript/documentation.md

 ```
 The keyword is either `var` or `const`.
 Var is the mutable, and const is the constant.
 The variable name has to start with an alphabetical letter or an underscore, then can be any character.
 It cannot contain spaces.

 The value can be an expression, value, or even another variable.
 For example a number or a string.
 Without the value, the variable's value is automatically set to `null`.
+You can also add types to the variable.
+You can find more information about this [here](https://github.com/PlebusSupremus1234/LemonScript/blob/master/documentation.md#types).

 Something to keep in mind when using variables is the scope.
 A variable is only avaliable in the scope, and cannot be accessed outside it.
 For example:
 ```js